perladvent/perldotcom/content/article/bang-bang.md

 eval 'exec /usr/bin/perl -S $0 ${1+"$@"} if 0;'
 ```

-If the we start the script with a shell that recognizes the shebang?
+What if we start the script with a shell that recognizes the shebang?
 The shell does the handover to `perl`, which then reads the first line (shebang then `eval ...`).
 The execution flow is then the same than above (magic incantation does nothing and file is interpreted).
 Nothing surprising there.

 But what if we started the script with a shell that does not recognize the shebang so no handover occurs right away?
 This is actually where this magic is useful.
 The shell will ignore first line and will never reach third line.
 Why will it never reach third line?
 A newline terminates the shell command and `exec` will replace the current execution by `perl`.
 The rest of the script doesn't matter after that `exec`.
 Our code changes from this: